 Rentokil’s protocols with regards to sealing will ensure the stack or container being treated is gas-tight.
 Our tarpaulins as well as our equipment are checked after each fumigation treatment.

-3. Are the fumigators using personal protective and monitoring equipment and self contained breathing apparatus (SCBA) during the treatment?
+3. Are fumigators using PPE, monitoring equipment and self contained breathing apparatus (SCBA) during the treatment?

 ‘Ensuring everyone goes home safe’ is our health and safety motto here at Rentokil and this could not be more evident than with fumigation.
 Our staff are equipped with PPE, SCBA and personal monitoring devices during fumigation treatments: PPE is specific for fumigation, with high visibility strips, safety shoes, protective coveralls, etc. SCBA or self-contained breathing apparatus is used when working directly within the fumigation area protecting our staff from inhaling noxious gasses.